 Many of the current training schools which focus on myofascial treatment have been profoundly influenced by Rolf (1977).
 In her own work Rolf applied considerable manual or elbow pressure to fascial sheets in order to change their density and arrangement.
 Rolf’s own explanation was that connective tissue is a colloidal substance in which the ground substance can be influenced by the application of energy (heat or mechanical pressure) to change its aggregate form from a more dense ‘gel’ state to a more fluid ‘sol’ state.

 But thixotropy is minor, slow, and temporary, and fascia is too tough to change.
 Maybe impossible.

 Fascial sheets are incredibly tough, and you can’t “change their density and arrangement” quickly or easily.
 And thixotropy just isn’t fast enough to explain the relatively speedy, dramatic effects on tissues that therapists claim to achieve.
 Dr. Schleip: “either much longer amounts of time or significantly more force are required for permanent deformation of dense connective tissues.”
 Thixotropy might make connective tissues more pliable, but not stretchier.
 The extensibility of tendons and ligaments is determined by the properties of the collagen fibres that give them their bulk and tensile strength, and they are (much) stronger than steel cable.
 If thixotropy had the power to increase the extensibility of connective tissue, then we would become obviously more flexible just from sitting in a sauna — I’ve tested this repeatedly, and never observed any increase in flexibility just from being hot.

 Even if it works in some small way, thixotropic effect is going to be temporary, fading within seconds or minutes after hands are removed.
 When the stimulation stops, so does the thixotropy, and a therapy can’t work if the affected tissue immediately reverts to its previous state.
 Dr. Schleip calls this the “reversibility problem” and “definitely not an attractive implication of this model for the practitioner.”

 Last but not least, thixotropic effect is simply a minor effect.
 It’s occurring a little bit all the time, with or without massage.
 Massage surely does induce it a little, but just as surely much less than ordinary physical activity — like with circulation.
-Massage therapists are very fond of claiming that massage “increases circulation,” but if it does so at all, the effect is much smaller than what exercise does!
+Among many other things, massage therapists are also very fond of claiming that massage “increases circulation” … but the effect is much smaller than what exercise does!
 Perspective matters.
-Another similar thought experiment: if sustained pressures or sheering could significantly change connective tissue, then working a chair all day long — or any long-duration posture — would also deform your fascia.
+For more information, see Does Massage Increase Circulation?
+Almost certainly not in a clinically important way, and definitely not as much as even a small amount of exercise